Home

 Millennium Force

-Absolutely the best roller coaster on the planet!
+Absolutely one of the best roller coasters on the planet!
 Love the first drop.
 The third hill has the best airtime.
 Lightning fast, right up to the end.
-And soooo smooth.
-Love the magnetic breaks.
+Love the magnetic brakes.
 Even the ride up the lift hill is thrilling.

 Raptor Raptor